sayantamacharjee/sayantamacharjee/README.md

 I used to think "bug" meant only insects on construction sites... now I know it's also in my code.
 We're working on the transition. 🤝

 ### 🕷️ One Last Thing...
+If people don’t call you weird, you’re not dreaming big enough